gabfl/http-sqlite/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://raw.githubusercontent.com/gabfl/http-sqlite/master/LICENSE)

 `http-sqlite` is a rest API built on top of SQLite.

 It simply allows users to run any SQLite query over HTTP.

 ## Authentication

 The rest API is authenticated with a header `X-Auth-Token`.

 When launching `http-sqlite` for the first time a file `src/data/token` is automatically created with a random token.

-You can override the file content to chose a personalized token.
+You can override the file content to choose a personalized token.

 ## Usage example